Mak2503/food-hub/README.md

 # Food Hub
-A Food ordering app which is based in Marathahalli, Bangalore explores the restaurants around the city with all the exciting food menu.
-Here you can order food, change quantity, and explore the cart for the checkout information.
+A Bangalore-based food ordering app that allows users to explore a variety of restaurants across the city.
+With this app, you can browse exciting food menus, adjust quantities, manage your cart, and proceed to a seamless checkout experience.